Is it Cheaper to Buy Online Or In-Store? (Explained)

 Is it Cheaper to Buy In-Store Or Online?

-The simple answer is it depends.
-In most cases, you will find a better price online than you will in a store.
-For the most part, you can thank lower overhead costs for the savings.
-However, when an in-store price is lower, the savings are often more substantial than those found online.
+You will usually find a better price online than in a store.
+Lower overhead costs usually account for the savings.
+However, when an in-store price is lower, the savings are often more substantial than those online.

 The category in which you are shopping also plays an important role.
 For example, when purchasing entertainment goods, there is a low chance of finding a lower price when shopping at a physical location.
 Yet, the average in-store savings are usually higher – almost 80 percent!

 So, what does this mean if you are trying to find the best price?
 You can do a few things to maximize your savings when shopping online and in-store.
-Here’s what you need to know:

 1. Consider The Shopping Category